 Always start with the lowest recommended dose first and monitor the effects.
 If your dog’s appetite shows no sign of improvement, you can gradually increase the dose until the dog’s appetite returns.
 Remember, though, if your dog is displaying any other symptoms, or the CBD has no effect, your dog not eating might be a symptom of another problem.

 Different CBD products will contain different levels of CBD.
 So, you should check first on the product packaging for suggested dosages.
-Your vet may also be able to help you decide what the best dosage of CBD will be right for your pet.
+Our CBD dosage chart may also be able to help you decide what the best dosage of CBD will be right for your pet.

 READ NEXT: Giving Your Dog CBD? - Here's The Full Truth